 To enable automatic tablet splitting, use the

---tablet_split_size_threshold_bytes flag to specify the size when tablets should split.
+--enable_automatic_tablet_splitting command, and specify the associated flags to configure when tablets should split.

 In the following example, a three-node cluster is created and uses a YCSB workload to demonstrate the use of automatic tablet splitting in a YSQL database.
 For details on using YCSB with YugabyteDB, see the YCSB section in the Benchmark guide.